 Sometimes they're anatomical looking, sometimes they're not.
 Sometimes they resemble a flashlight (in which case you'd better hope the wrong person doesn't happen upon it in a powercut) sometimes they're something absolutely unique.
 There's no right or wrong in the Fleshlight world – just what feels best.
 For more explanation, jump down to the 'What kinds of Fleshlights are there?' section.

 Most people don't stop at one.
 There are plenty of ways to use a Fleshlight, whether it's to improve staying power, pleasure a partner, or just get yourself off, it's really up to you.
 Just make sure you heed our guidelines on how to clean a Fleshlight (yes, every time).
 With the majority of the big names in sex toys making their own unique versions (and unique is definitely the key word in Tenga's case) toys are getting better all the time.
 There's no better time to get involved.
 But let's consider a few of your options first.
 Here's our pick of the best Fleshlights (and Fleshlight alternatives) around right now

 - Don't forget to stock up on the best condoms

 - How to choose the best dildo for you

 - Bargain-hunting?
 Check out our updated list of the best Lovehoney deals

-The best Fleshlights to buy now
+The best Fleshlights 2022, ranking

 Though it looks something like a futuristic knuckleduster, this five-knuckle shuffler is far kinder to the flesh.
 The idea is probably rather obvious: you slide your fingers into the holes in its grip, apply a generous amount of lube, and go to town.
 The great benefit over more traditional Fleshlight products is that there's no outer case, so while there's no suction on offer it's squeezable for a change in pressure as you go - and those finger holes, sitting comfortably at your knuckles, invite easy twisting and turning motions too.